Collins, Ohio

 Collins is a census-designated place (CDP) in central Townsend Township, Huron County, Ohio, United States.
-As of the 2010 census the population of the CDP was 631.
+As of the 2020 census the population of the CDP was 628.
 The CDP includes the unincorporated communities of Collins and East Townsend.
 Collins has a post office, with the ZIP code of 44826.
-Joshua Hudson is currently serving as Mayor.

 History

 Some say the community was named after a railroad official named Collins, while others believe the place is named after Collinsville, Connecticut.